gautamlohar/python_project/README.md

 -	This will be the URL of your django framework http://127.0.0.1:8000/
 -	This will be the ADMIN URL of your django framework http://127.0.0.1:8000/admin

-# Python Models nd createing a simple Blog Modules
+# Python Models and createing a simple Blog Modules
 - TO start first create the app blog with the command "django-admin.py startapp blog", if all goes according to plan, you’ll now have a directory structure like below.
 If yours isn’t, then move the blog directory so it’s sitting inside the project root.
 - Edit the \first_project\blog\settings.py add 'blog' on INSTALLED_APP
 - Edit the \first_project\blog\models.py and add the "Post" model and other lines of code as mentioned in the file stored here